 Best paid starter stack for solo creators

-Descript Creator (~$24/month) for main editing workflow
+Descript Creator (around $24/month) for the main editing workflow

 Total: approximately $72/month for a comprehensive solo creator stack